iszczesniak/cpp/memory/index.md

 {% include_relative materialization2.cc %}
 ```

-And here an example for the initialization of a function parameter:
+And here's an example for the initialization of a function parameter:

 ```cpp
 {% include_relative materialization3.cc %}